 You don’t need a lot of cause-and-effect toys.
 Only 2 to 3, that have multi-purposes would be enough.

-If you think about it, any toy can become a cause-and-effect toy!
+If you think about it, any toy can become the best cause and effect toy!
 Just show your child what happens when you do something to a toy and boom, cause and effect lesson served.

 But of course, we don’t want our kids destroying the house, just so they can do their experiment and understand the concept.
 So we try to limit their curiosity and exploration to toys and activities that are safe and appropriate for their age and abilities.